grpc/proposal/A14-channelz.md

 channels, and thus do not need to be paginated.
 A user may query for all the subchannels in parallel.
 As mentioned above, if there are any Sockets on the channel, there will be no descendent channels.
-This invariant exists to simplify the tree structure, and more closely match the known implementations of gRPC.
+This invariant exists to simplify the tree structure and more closely match the known implementations of gRPC.

 The channel DAG represents a "has-a" rather than a "is-a" relationship.
 In the